2601 Gentilly Boulevard

 In addition, Student Freedom Initiative offers targeted capacity-building programs to support our institution’s needs.
 Details on participation in these programs will be provided on this page as the program rolls out in the coming months.

-The income contingent alternative to high interest fixed payment loans component of Student Freedom Initiative’s program is limited at this time to rising junior and senior students in approved STEM majors.
+The income contingent alternative to fixed payment loans component of Student Freedom Initiative’s program is limited at this time to rising junior and senior students in approved STEM majors.
 This financial program is called Student Freedom Agreement.
 The administration at Dillard University, has approved the following majors for participation in the initiative’s Student Freedom Agreement component:

 • Computer Science